Hertford Theatre - FAQs

 There are a number of benefits that the proposals will bring to the theatre and community.
 These include:

-- A new cinema that shows first-release films, removing the need to travel to Harlow or Hatfield and diversifying Hertford’s economy.
+- Three bespoke, first release cinema screens with capacities of 81,85 and 54 seats, removing the need to travel to Harlow or Hatfield and diversifying Hertford’s economy.

-- Providing more space for the community to use throughout the day and evening.
+- Provide more community space for use throughout the day and evening.

 What facilities will be provided for disabled customers in the new building?